 - Our Twitter account.
 We've active on Twitter daily.
 Not just pitching Fathom, but engaging with our community and customers all the time.

 - Constantly releasing features.
 By having lots of tiny feature launches, it gives folks something to talk about, share, review, and tell others about.
 If my own audience was the primary driver of customers at the start, word of mouth is now the primary driver (we've honoured that people love Fathom so much they tell everyone they know about us... a lot).

 Another way we've been able to keep Fathom in front of people is our affiliate program.
 We have the most generous commissions in the industry, 25% for life.
 So if someone signs up via your referral link and pays us $14/month, you get 25% of that for as long as they are a customer.
 And luckily for our affiliates, our churn rate is super low (ha).
 There are affiliates who are also customers who now make more money than they pay us for their monthly plan.

 Fathom's marketing strategy isn't just to talk when we have something to promote, it's developed a regular cadence where we share interesting and valuable information on a daily or weekly basis.
 This keeps top of mind for people who would be a great fit as a customer.

 While we have customers ranging from one-person businesses to some of the largest companies on the planet, we always prioritize building and refining features that could be useful to all customers.

 We have the same features for our smallest plan as we do on our biggest plan, outside of page views.
-Regardless of what plan our customers pay for, everyone gets unlimited sites/dashboards, unlimited email reports, unlimited custom domains and unlimited uptime monitoring.
+Regardless of what plan our customers pay for, everyone gets up to 50 sites/dashboards, unlimited email reports, unlimited custom domains and unlimited uptime monitoring.
 The only difference for price is the volume of page views.

 So when creating new features, our goal is to be able to add value to everyone who pays for Fathom.